Home

 Notarization Requirements

 Notarization is generally not required for internal HR purposes within Singapore.
 However, it might be necessary for international use, legal proceedings, or specific requests from receiving organizations.
-Always check with the recipient.
+Hence, always check with the recipient.

 While English is common, confirmation letters can be written in other official languages (Mandarin, Malay, Tamil) based on the employee's preference, aligning with TAFEP guidelines.

-Confirmation letters don't have an expiry date.
-They serve as permanent records.
+Confirmation letters don't have an expiry date because they serve as permanent records.
 However, if employment details change, an updated letter or amendment might be issued.

 Formatting Requirements